-As it’s our first week live as a blog, we just wanted to give you a little introduction as to what we’re all about, and each of our three main reasons for starting Get In Her Ears…
+As it’s our first week live as a blog, we wanted to give you an introduction as to what we’re all about and each of our three main reasons for starting Get In Her Ears…

 Kate Crudgington – Features Editor

 The huge volume of new music I’ve discovered since joining the GIHE team in 2015 has been overwhelming.
 Most importantly though, I’ve met Mari & Tash and both of them have been a constant source of support, information, and laughter.

 Get In Her Ears is about much more than music.
 We’re about championing the voices of the voiceless, being allies to minority groups and using our words and our ears to engage with and listen to the struggles of girls and women from all walks of life.
 Here are three reasons why we do what we do:

 Trying not to get frustrated at the lack of female headliners at festivals, the continuous sexual assault of girls at gigs and the legal and social struggles they face when trying to report these assaults is borderline impossible.
 Don’t let that frustration turn to fear.
 Harness it, and use it as the catalyst for change – whether that’s in your own circles, or further afield.

 As someone who is prone to feeling overwhelmed when patriarchal shit hits the feminist fan, this is a quote I’m learning to live by.
 Identifying as a feminist and having emotional responses to the crushing pressure of patriarchal society are not bad, or mutually exclusive things – but letting negative emotions silence you, or dictate your next movements are.
 When you’re agonising, re-read the words of your favourite feminists and remember that you can organise yourself and others in to action.

 For the Grrrls: